Fallback Image!

 Tony Crunk

-Tony Crunk‘s first poetry collection, Living in the Resurrection, was the 1994 selection in the Yale Series of Younger Poets.
+Tony Crunks first poetry collection, Living in the Resurrection, was the 1994 selection in the Yale Series of Younger Poets.
 He has published numerous subsequent collections, as well as additional work in fiction, non-fiction, and children’s books.
 He has held fellowships from the National Writer’s Voice and the Centrum Center for Education and the Arts, and he has taught creative writing and literature at the Universities of Virginia, Montana, and Alabama, as well as in a number of community education programs, including Hellgate Writers, Inc. (Missoula, MT) and Magic City Community Writers (Birmingham, AL).
-He also served for nine years as Teaching Writer-in-Residence in the Writing Our Stories program in the Alabama state juvenile detention system.
-He welcomes opportunities to work with, and learn from, writers of any level of experience (or inexperience).
+He also served for nine years as Teaching Writer-in-Residence in the Writing Our Stories program in the Alabama state juvenile correctional system.
+He welcomes opportunities to work with, and learn from, writers of any level of experience (or

 Amanda Davis

-Picture Books, Picture Book Dummies, Pitches, Queries, & Children’s Nonfiction
+Writing Mentor Service Topics: Picture Books, Picture Book Dummies, Pitches, Queries, & Children’s Nonfiction

 Tracee de Hahn